kappapiana/howtos/git.md

 This will make git remember your credentials for 15 minutes after you entered them.
 To increase that limit use the following command and specify time in seconds:

     git config --global credential.helper 'cache --timeout=3600'

+## To store for a particular repository

+Set a Git username:

+    git config user.name "Mona Lisa"

+Confirm that you have set the Git username correctly:

+    git config user.name